 First off, take a deep breath.
 Remember that there are countless examples of successful, multinational companies who have had employees telecommuting for many years.
 In the end, you may decide that having some of your employees working from home is a good thing -- and you may even keep it up once this situation passes.

-That said, we know that developing and executing a
+That said, we know that developing and executing a strategy to go remote can be complicated.
+To help you start the process, here are three essential tips.

 Tip 1: Make the Switch to the Cloud